PHOENIXcenter/deeprtalign/README.md

 ## Getting Started

-1. Feature lists and sample list should be prepared before running DeepRTAlign.
+1. Feature lists and sample file should be prepared before running DeepRTAlign.
 Feature lists are the output of feature extraction tools (DeepRTAlign supports Dinosaur, OpenMS, MaxQuant, XICFinder and any other text list containing m/z, charge, RT and Intensity information ).
-The sample list is an excel file recording the correspondences between feature files  and sample names.
+The sample file is an excel file recording the correspondences between feature lists and sample names.
 You can find the test data in the example_files folder.

    Note that if you use MaxQuant as the feature extraction tool, you should use the allPeptides.txt as the input file or files, and the sample list should correspond to the first column of allPeptides.txt file.
 DO NOT use "allPeptdes.txt" as the file name in sample list if you use MaxQuant.
 If you use the old version of MaxQuant (<2.0),please check the 7th column, delete the "Resolution" column if you see it (in MaxQuant v2.0, "Resolution" column is not exists, so we have changed corresponding code).